ksanjeevan/simple-receptive-field/README.md

 </p>

-Analyzing the Receptive Field for Convolutional Neural Network can be very useful in debugging and/or better understanding of the model.
-The RF can be mathematically derived (a good [blogpost on receptive field arithmetic](https://medium.com/mlreview/a-guide-to-receptive-field-arithmetic-for-convolutional-neural-networks-e0f514068807) and [this excellent distill.pub](https://distill.pub/2019/computing-receptive-fields/).
+Analyzing the Receptive Field for a Convolutional Neural Network can be very useful in debugging and/or better understanding how the model output looked at the input.

+The RF can be mathematically derived (a good [blogpost on receptive field arithmetic](https://medium.com/mlreview/a-guide-to-receptive-field-arithmetic-for-convolutional-neural-networks-e0f514068807) and [this excellent distill.pub](https://distill.pub/2019/computing-receptive-fields/)).
 We can also take advantage of [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) libraries to compute the RF numerically.

 Steps:

- 1. Build dynamic computational graph
+ 1. Build the **dynamic computational graph** the conv block
  2. Replace output gradients with all `0s`
  3. Pick a (H, W) position in this new gradient and set it to `1s`
- 4. Backprop this gradient through the graph
+ 4. **Backprop** this gradient through the graph
- 5. Take the `.grad` of the input after the backward pass, and look for non-zero entries
+ 5. Take the `.grad` of the input after the backward pass, and **look for non-zero entries**

 ## Usage